aperofsky/H3N2_Antigenic_Epi/README.md

 # H3N2_Antigenic_Epi
 Code and data to reproduce the results and figures in Perofsky _et al._ 2023.
-"Antigenic drift and subtype interference shape A(H3N2) epidemic dynamics in the United States" [_medXriv_ pre-print](https://doi.org/10.1101/2023.10.02.23296453)
+"Antigenic drift and subtype interference shape A(H3N2) epidemic dynamics in the United States" [_medRxiv_ pre-print](https://doi.org/10.1101/2023.10.02.23296453)

 ## Abstract